Governor Larry Hogan

 Sixty days after the riots in Baltimore, Governor Hogan was diagnosed with Stage 3 non-Hodgkin’s Lymphoma.
 Over the next five months, he would undergo 30 days of aggressive, 24-hour chemotherapy, multiple surgeries, spinal taps, scans, drug therapies, and other procedures.
 On November 16, 2015, after completing a scan at the University of Maryland Medical Center in Baltimore, he announced that he was 100% cancer free and in complete remission.
 Since waging his own fight, Governor Hogan has made it his mission to raise awareness for all those battling cancer, and support efforts to find a cure.

 Governor Hogan is married to Yumi Hogan, a first generation Korean-American, and an artist and a teacher.
 She is the first Asian First Lady in Maryland history and the first Korean-American First Lady in United States history.
-They have three daughters: Julie, Jaymi, and Kim and a dog named Lexi.
+They have three daughters: Julie, Jaymi, and Kim, and two grandchildren.

 Download Governor Hogan’s headshot here.